-Listed here are all GED® prep locations and testing facilities in and around La Grande.
+Listed here are all GED testing facilities and prep locations in and around La Grande.
 The GED is for adults who left high school prematurely and offers them the chance to earn an equivalent degree.

-GED testing can be done online and at official Oregon GED test centers.
+GED testing can be done both online and at official Oregon GED test centers.

 You have the liberty to take these subtests (or modules) one at a time.
-No need to sit for all four tests in one take.
+There’s no need to sit for all four tests in one take.

 The GED diploma is accepted in the same way as a high school degree by practically all employers and post-secondary education institutions.

 Until recently, there was no GED testing option over the internet.
 You needed to come to a state-designated GED test center in person.

 Recently, however, we’ve seen the introduction of an online testing option.
 Read more below.

 One University Boulevard, La Grande, OR 97850, Phone: 541-962-3076

 For qualifying Union County residents, GED Ready Practice Test and GED Testing fees are paid.
 Please contact EOU Continuing Education for more information.

 Training and Employment Consortium (@La Grande WorkSource)